justunsix/garden/src/content/docs/notes/790-Entertainment-Fun-Things-Digital-Games-ProtonDB-Fixes-to-Games.md

     Also can check integrity of game's files if there are issues under Game's Details \> Installed Files

-2. Fix 2
+2. Fix 2: Unmount all external drives

     Unmount any extra external drives.
 Stop the game and restart it.
-    Remount drives after the game starts
+    Remount drives after the game starts.

     Possible cause is Wine maps USB drives as extra Windows drives.
-    Windows redistributable installers query all drives during setup.
+    Windows redistributable installers may query all drives during setup.
 If one of those drives is slow or unresponsive or has issues, the installer hangs waiting for it.

     If the script hangs, look for evidence of changed files with `.vdf` in ~/.steam/steam

-## Games not found a fix yet

-- Homeworld 3

 ## See Also

+### Resources

 - [protondb](https://www.protondb.com/) - crowdsourced Linux and Steam
   Deck game compatibility reports